riscv-steel/riscv-steel/docs/source/index.md

 RISC-V Steel features a 32-bit RISC-V processor core, memory, timers, and UART, GPIO and SPI controllers.
 It can run bare-metal embedded software as well as real-time operating systems (FreeRTOS).

+<h2>Getting Started</h2>

+The quickest way to get started is to implement one of the example projects on your FPGA.
+Try it out:

+- Hello World Example
+- FreeRTOS Example

+See the [User Guide](userguide.md) to learn how to create new applications.

 </br>
 </br>